© Crown copyright 2020

 - cruise ships

-Passenger compliance with the face covering regulations
+Passenger compliance with face covering regulations on public transport services and at transport hubs

 It is important that your communications with passengers, and training for staff, sets out the list of exemptions from this regulation including for health, age or equalities grounds.

 Where a passenger seeks to rely on an exemption from the requirement to wear a face covering, those seeking to enforce the requirement should take a proportionate approach to the evidence they require in support of that reliance.
 By way of example, it is not envisaged that people relying on an age, health or disability related exemption will routinely be required to produce any written evidence in support of their reliance.
+People who are exempt may choose to use operator or government issued cards or badges to avoid challenge.
+It is important to be aware that there is no requirement to do this, and some people may choose not to.

 Consider using this 6-step process for escalation: